shahidmalik4/crm-analytics-using-powerbi/README.md

 - **Excel:** The handy tool for Data manipulation.
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

-### 1. Distribution of medals among male and female athletes
+### 1. How do sales vary across different regions or territories
 - Across the 120 years analyzed, a total of 28530 medals were awarded to male athletes, while female athletes accumulated 11253 medals.
 - In the early years of the Olympics, male athletes dominated the medal standings, with a significant gap between male and female medal counts.
 - However, as the Olympics progressed, female representation and performance witnessed a steady rise, leading to a more balanced distribution of medals in recent years.

-### 2. Countries participated in almost every Olympic Season
+### 2. Which products or categories contribute the most to overall sales revenue?
 - Certain nations have consistently demonstrated a high level of engagement with the Olympic Games, appearing frequently across various editions.
 - Countries such as the United States, Russia (formerly the Soviet Union), Germany, Great Britain, and France consistently rank among the top participants in terms of sheer number of appearances.
 - External events such as wars, political conflicts, and economic crises have occasionally disrupted Olympic participation for certain countries, leading to fluctuations in their engagement over time.

-### 3. Participants and Events by Season?
+### 3. How do different customer segments behave? (e.g., new vs. returning customers, high-value vs. low-value customers)

 - **Summer Games:**
    - The Summer Olympics typically attract a larger number of participating countries and events compared to the Winter Games.